 At Crestview Recovery, we understand that overcoming a bath salt addiction requires professional care, which is why we recommend detox first.
 Detoxification allows you to minimize withdrawal symptoms and better manage cravings, so you no longer desire the bath salts effects.
 Following detox, you may also engage in:

 Individual counseling focuses on helping the individual understand and manage their addiction.
-It provides an opportunity to explore any underlying issues that may have contributed to the development of the addiction and to provide guidance on how to cope effectively with cravings, triggers, and other challenges related to ongoing recovery from substance use.
+It provides an opportunity to explore any underlying issues that may have contributed to the development of the addiction and to provide guidance on how to cope effectively with cravings, triggers, and other challenges related to ongoing recovery from substance use disorder.

 Group therapy involves several people meeting together in a safe, supportive environment to discuss their experiences and feelings related to their addiction.
 This type of therapy can be helpful for individuals with similar issues, such as substance use disorders, by allowing them to share their stories, receive support from others who are in recovery, and gain insight from peers who have been through similar challenges.